webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/test/css_properties_display/index.md

 '''Table model values in CSS 2.1'''

 inline-table: The inline-table value does not have a direct mapping in HTML.
-It behaves like a <table> HTML element, but as an inline box, rather than a block-level box.
+It behaves like a &#60;table&#62; HTML element, but as an inline box, rather than a block-level box.
 Inside the table box is a block-level context.

 table: Behaves like the &#60;table&#62; HTML element.
 It defines a block-level box.